Cultural Advice

 Skip to Main Content

-The Dr Lowitja O'Donoghue Collection includes books, reports and documents relating to Aboriginal cultures, heritage, advocacy and rights, memorabilia from the Sydney 2000 Olympics, along with books, awards, correspondence and memorabilia including honorary doctorate gowns and hats.
+The Dr Lowitja O'Donoghue Collection comprises of books, reports and documents relating to Aboriginal cultures, heritage, advocacy and rights, memorabilia from the Sydney 2000 Olympics, along with books, awards, correspondence and memorabilia including honorary doctorate gowns and hats.

 Access and explore the collection